 Whatever reason – I’m just happy to give every student an award and all (or so I like to think) are equally happy to receive it.
-After all, it’s extrinsic motivation that induces intrinsic motivation which in turn is subjective and results in a long-term much desired outcome.
+After all, it’s the extrinsic motivation that induces intrinsic motivation which in turn is subjective and results in a long-term much-desired outcome.

 You probably know all about the importance of awarding students and already have a huge collection of award certificates – but hey – why not add one more to your stash, best of all it’s free.

-So click on the image link to earn your freebie – it’s unconditional – no need to leave feedback unless sinerely compelled.
+So click HERE or on the image link to earn your freebie – it’s unconditional – no need to leave feedback unless sincerely compelled.

 Wish you and your students an academic year to cherish!